hwixley/University-Work/README.md

 ## DISCLAIMER
 **ANY COURSEWORK OR PRIVATE FILES INCLUDED HERE ARE EXPIRED.
 I AM NOT SHARING ANY COURSEWORK FILES WHOSE DEADLINES ARE YET TO PASS OR WERE NOT WARRANTED FOR PUBLICATION.**
 ## Overview
-This repository is used to annotate and list all my University work.
+This repository is used to annotate and list all my University courses along with their respective courseworks.

 ### Year 2